EquiticeDaRandomBoi/celeste-wasm/how.md

 image

-And now we have a proper system for applying patches too, monomod.patcher (move section here?)
+This time, we used a [proper diff system]

 Okay cool.
 Now Everest.
 I wanna play the [strawberry jam](https://gamebanana.com/mods/424541) mod on my chromebook.